-The ICN Master Grande Ecole Degree, for first year entrants, is a three year program with an optional 4th gap or 'Experience' year, on student's request.
+The ICN Master Grande Ecole Degree, for first year entrants, is a three-year program with an optional 4th gap or 'Experience' year, on student's request.
 The gap year comes between year 2 and year 3.
 Minimum presence on the program is therefore two years for year 2 entrants and three years for year 1 entrants.

-A semester is made up of 'Teaching units' (Unités d'Enseignements or UE).
-Each UE carries a certain number of European credits, called ECTS (ECTS - European Credit Transfer
+A semester is made up of modules.
+Each module is assigned a number of European credits, called ECTS (ECTS - European Credit Transfer System).

-System).
 One semester's work earns 30 ECTS and therefore one year earns 60 ECTS.
-One UE is made up of modules and these may have different weightings.